Changing DNS Zones (MX, CNAME, and A Records) in cPanel

-- Nameservers assist in finding the server and correct DNS zone for a domain in order to get the information on the other DNS zone records.
+- Name Servers assist in finding the server and correct DNS zone for a domain to get the information on the other DNS zone records.

-- MX records control where emails are received.
-If the mail is to be hosted on another server, then the MX records are what need to be changed. (e.g. domain.com -> mail server).
+- MX Records control where emails are received.
+If the mail is to be hosted on another server, then the MX records need to be changed. (e.g. domain.com -> mail server).

-- TXT records are custom records which contain machine-readable data.
+- TXT records are custom records that contain machine-readable data.
 TXT records must be formatted according to whichever technology you are trying to use.

 For more information on the purpose and use for each DNS record, please refer to the following article:

 - Log in to cPanel.

 - Look for the Domains section, click Zone Editor.